Scientific Name

 Origin

-This species is native to southern Brazil (Rio Grande do Sul), northern Uruguay, and northeastern Argentina.
-It grows on rocky outcrops at elevations from 490 to 980 feet (150 to 300 m).
+Frailea castanea is native to southern Brazil (Rio Grande do Sul), northern Uruguay, and northeastern Argentina.
+It grows on rocky outcrops at elevations that range from 490 to 980 feet (150 to 300 m).

 Description

 Frailea castanea is a fascinating small cactus with a usually solitary, spherical, apically strongly depressed stem with 8 to 15 distinct ribs lined with areoles with dark hair and clusters of very short spines.
-The stem is dark reddish-green to chocolate brown and grows up to 2 inches (5 cm) in diameter.
+The stem is dark reddish-green to chocolate brown and can grow up to 2 inches (5 cm) in diameter.
 Each areole bears 3 to 15 reddish to almost black spines.
-Flowers are pale yellow, up to 1.6 inches (4 cm) in diameter, often larger than the stem, and appear in summer.
-Midafternoon is when you are most likely to find them open.

 Hardiness